 Post-Traumatic Hip Arthritis

-Post-traumatic hip arthritis develops after a fracture of the acetabulum (hip socket) or a hip dislocation — injuries that disrupt the smooth articular surfaces required for pain-free hip function.
+Post-traumatic hip arthritis develops after a fracture of the acetabulum (hip socket) or a hip dislocation.
+These injuries disrupt the smooth articular surfaces required for pain-free hip function.
 Like post-traumatic knee arthritis, this condition often affects relatively younger patients and can present decades after the original injury.
-Managing it successfully requires expertise in total hip arthroplasty under technically demanding conditions — distorted anatomy, prior hardware, and acetabular bone defects.
+Managing it successfully requires expertise in total hip arthroplasty under technically demanding conditions: distorted anatomy, prior hardware, and acetabular bone defects.
 At Maryland Orthopedic Specialists, our Adult Reconstruction team is experienced in complex primary THA for post-traumatic hip disease.

 Ready to get started?